almunnings/drupal-boilerplate/README.md

 - Creates the `web/sites/default/files` directory.
 - Latest version of drush is installed locally for use at `vendor/bin/drush`.

-### Should I commit the contrib modules I download?
+### Should I commit the contrib modules or themese I download?

-Composer recommends **no**.
-They provide [argumentation against but also workarounds if a project decides to do it anyway](https://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).
+No.

 ### How can I apply patches to downloaded modules?